mrofi/corcel/README.md

 ## Installation

-To install Corcel just create a `composer.json` file and add:
+To install Corcel just clone this repo to your project

-    "require": {
-        "jgrossi/corcel": "dev-master"
-    },

-After that run `composer install` and wait.

 ## Usage